Moonchild6279/Tails-AI/README.md

 # Changelog

-Version 1.0
+Version 0.5
-- Inital Release
+- Inital Alpha Release
 - Base Scripts Presented
 - Prebuilt Package for OF will be delay a bit by a day or two
 - Will added other features (Player Switching, Carrying, etc) in a later date!